'As seen on TikTok' is the new 'As seen on TV'

 AP Retail Writer

-NEW YORK (AP) — Near the Twizzlers and Sour Patch Kids at It’Sugar are random items — fidget toys, fruit-shaped soft jelly candies — that earned a spot on the candy store’s shelves because they went viral on TikTok.
+NEW YORK (AP) — Near the Twizzlers and Sour Patch Kids at a New York candy store are fruit-shaped soft jelly candies that earned a spot on the shelves because they went viral on TikTok.

 A flood of videos last year showed people biting into the fruit gummies’ plastic casing, squirting artificially-colored jelly from their mouths.
-Store staffers urged the company to stock up, and the gummies did so well that It’Sugar decided to make TikTok part of its sales strategy.
+Store staffers at the candy store chain It’Sugar urged it to stock up, and the gummies did so well that TikTok became part of the company’s sales strategy.
 The chain now has signs with the app’s logo in stores, and goods from TikTok make up 5% to 10% of weekly sales.

 “That’s an insane number,” said Chris Lindstedt, the assistant vice president of merchandising at It’Sugar, which has about 100 locations.